awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:GranteePrincipal`  |  String  | Single\-valued |  `CreateGrant`  |  IAM and key policies  |

 You can use this condition key to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation based on the value of the [GranteePrincipal](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html#KMS-CreateGrant-request-GranteePrincipal) parameter in the request\.
-For example, you can allow a user to create grants to use a CMK only when the grantee principal in the `CreateGrant` request matches the principal specified in the condition statement\.
+For example, you can allow a user to create grants to use a KMS key only when the grantee principal in the `CreateGrant` request matches the principal specified in the condition statement\.

-The following example key policy statement uses the `kms:GranteePrincipal` condition key to allow a user to create grants for a CMK only when the grantee principal in the grant is the `LimitedAdminRole`\.
+The following example key policy statement uses the `kms:GranteePrincipal` condition key to allow a user to create grants for a KMS key only when the grantee principal in the grant is the `LimitedAdminRole`\.

 ```
 {